karthhic/javascripts/README.md

 usage : nodejs area.js filename.obj

 ## Forecast.js :-
-Take input values as arrays x and t for training and frc's values has to be forecasted.
+Take input values as arrays seconds and energy [watts/sec] for training and array forecast's values has to be forecasted.
 This uses Linear Regression as the forecasting technique.